-For RMII, the MAC controller drives the transmit data onto the TXD bus and asserts TXEN to indicate valid data.
+The MAC controller drives the transmit data onto the TXD bus and asserts TXEN to indicate valid data.
 The data is latched by the transceiver's RMII block on the rising edge of REF_CLK.
 The data is in the form of 2-bit wide 50MHz data.